jbrodriguezmueller/MIDAS_treemaker/README.md

 Auxiliary script to help with some tree making tasks in MIDAS.
-For details on MIDAS, see https://github.com/snayfach/MIDAS/ Tested in Linux, specifically Ubuntu Xenial.
+For details on MIDAS, see https://github.com/snayfach/MIDAS/

+Tested in Linux, specifically Ubuntu Xenial.
+Should work in most Linuxes. *Might* work in macOS, if it doesn't, should only need trivial changes.
+I don't have an easy, reliable way to test it on macOS, so YMMV there.

 Needs:
 * FastTree http://www.microbesonline.org/fasttree/